-To delete the current Motion Snapshot, press fa.
-A confirmation dialog will be displayed; press magain to delete the photo and movie and return to playback, or press b to exit without deleting the file.
+To delete the current Motion Snapshot, press to A confirmation dialog will be displayed; press to again to delete the photo and movie and return to playback, or press ► to exit without deleting the file.
 Note that once deleted, Motion Snapshots can not be recovered.